 We may contact you by a variety of measures including by telephone, email, sms or mail.
 If you wish to update your contact details or change the way we contact you, please contact us at the details below.

 - for the purpose of providing information, products and services to clients;

 - to assist us with functions such as recruitment of students, work integrated learning placements or providing overseas student health cover;

-- disclosure and reporting to Commonwealth and State government agencies (including State Training Authorities) for the purpose of administrating entitlements to financial assistance under Commonwealth and State government programs for supporting students, such as FEE-HELP and VET FEE-HELP
+- disclosure and reporting to Commonwealth and State government agencies (including State Training Authorities) for the purpose of administrating entitlements to financial assistance under Commonwealth and State government programs for supporting students, such as FEE-HELP, VET Student Loans and VET FEE-HELP

 - disclosure to government agencies responsible for administrating and regulating education and training providers in Australia, such as Tertiary Education Quality and Standards Agency (TEQSA), Australian Skills Quality Authority (ASQA), Tuition Protection Service (TPS), and